Debian/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 :                        :                     : detailed description.         :
 | `offset_dims`          | `ArraySlice<int64>` | The set of dimensions in the  |
 :                        :                     : output shape that offset into :
-:                        :                     : a array sliced from operand.  :
+:                        :                     : an array sliced from operand. :
 | `slice_sizes`          | `ArraySlice<int64>` | `slice_sizes[i]` is the       |
 :                        :                     : bounds for the slice on       :
 :                        :                     : dimension `i`.                :
 | `collapsed_slice_dims` | `ArraySlice<int64>` | The set of dimensions in each |
-:                        :                     : \: slice that are collapsed   :
+:                        :                     : slice that are collapsed      :
 :                        :                     : away.
 These dimensions must   :
 :                        :                     : have size 1.                  :
 | `start_index_map`      | `ArraySlice<int64>` | A map that describes how to   |